kyma-project/kyma/docs/kyma/04-07-upgrade.md

       kubectl apply -f {INSTALLER-FILE}
       ```

-      - Download the `kyma-installer-cr.yaml` artifact.
+      - Download the `kyma-installer-cr-local.yaml` artifact.
 Run this command to apply the installer custom resources required by the new release to your Minikube cluster:

       ```
-      kubectl apply -f {INSTALLER-CR-FILE}
+      kubectl apply -f {KYAM-INSTALLER-CR-LOCAl-FILE}
       ```

       </details>